PIXXE: Projects Involving the Experimental Exploration of the Environment, originated by Jodie Baltazar [www.baltazarworks.com] in March 2011.

 Pixxe’s activities include urban farming, community gardening, guerrilla gardening, foraging, transformation of public/community space for community activities, workshops and classes for the public and in schools on organic/eko gardening, composting, permaculture, DIY maker arts (e.g. upcycling, crafting, citizen science, cooking and food preservation).

-Pixxe is interested in food because we are interested in what is necessary.
-Food is necessary.
+Food is interesting to me because it is “necessary”.
 It’s a material condition of life.
 All of us, human and non-human alike, need it.
 Guts, or more generally the exigency to consume, is what connects living things to other livings things and of course, to the earth and the sun.
 It connects the living to the dead, culture to nature, country to city.
 It also connects the individual to the state and to the economy.
 Food drives the economy (literally in the form of the gas and oil required to move it around the earth) and it also reveals, through industrial agriculture and regulation of the environment, just how little control people have over the most basic conditions of their lives–food and the land it grows on.

-And of course we are interested in food because we love to eat it!
+And of course I am also interested in food because I love to eat!